RafaelConejo/PyFCS_GUI/README.md

 The GUI enhances usability by offering a practical way to apply fuzzy color models, which are grounded in fuzzy logic and conceptual space theory, building upon previous developments like the JFCS Java library.

-A complete manual explaining the use of the GUI, including examples and step-by-step guides, is available in the following folder of the repository:
+A complete manual explaining the use of the GUI, including several real-world application examples and step-by-step guides, is available in the following folder of the repository:
 🔗 [PyFCS_GUI_Manual](https://github.com/RafaelConejo/PyFCS_GUI/tree/main/PyFCS_GUI_Manual)

 ---